jimbotel/tjbot-nodered-flows/README.md

 ## Loro (parrot)

-This flow uses Speech to Text to convert audio input captured from the microphone into text, and then it plays this text back through the speaker using Text to Speech.
+This flow uses Watson Speech to Text service to convert audio input captured from the microphone into text, and then it plays this text back through the speaker using Watson Text to Speech service.
 The flow introduces a feedback mechanism to stop "listening" once some text has been recognized.

 Flow dependencies:
 * [Jean Carl's node-red-contrib-tjbot](https://github.com/jeancarl/node-red-contrib-tjbot): nodes "tjbot-listen" and "tjbot-speak"